 O1.2.3 Long-acting bronchodilator combinations (LAMA/LABA)

-Fixed dose LAMA/LABA combinations are now becoming available.
-Because head to head studies of all relevant treatment options may not be available, indirect comparisons of treatments using a technique comparing relative effects against a common comparator (so-called network meta-analysis) offers a way of comparing the relative effects of treatment.
-A network meta-analysis of LAMA/LABA combinations compared with monotherapies (Oba 2016) found that the fixed dose combinations provided benefits in lung function (mean improvement in FEV1 over placebo 201 ml (95% Credible interval (Cr I) 172-230) to 243 ml (95% CrI 139-351) compared with their monocomponents, as well as in quality of life, with no increase in adverse outcomes.
-Combination therapy reduced moderate to severe exacerbations compared with LABA alone (HR 0.92 [95% CrI 0.73-0.93] but not compared with LAMA (HR 0.92 [CrI 0.84-1.00].
+Network meta-analyses of LAMA/LABA: Because head to head studies of all relevant treatment options may not be available, indirect comparisons of treatments using a technique comparing relative effects against a common comparator (network meta-analysis) offers a way of comparing the relative effects of treatment.
+A network meta-analysis of LAMA/LABA combinations compared with monotherapies (Oba 2016) found that the fixed dose combinations provided benefits in lung function compared with their monocomponents, as well as in quality of life, with no increase in adverse outcomes.
+Combination therapy reduced moderate to severe exacerbations compared with LABA alone (HR 0.92, 95% Credible Interval (CrI) 0.73-0.93) but not compared with LAMA (HR 0.92, CrI 0.84-1.00).
 Effects on severe exacerbations were similar with both combination and monotherapies.
-Other network meta-analyses have also found benefits for LAMA/LABA fixed dose combinations, compared with the monocomponents (Calzetta 2017).
+Other network meta-analyses have also found benefits for LAMA/LABA fixed dose combinations, compared with their monocomponents (Calzetta 2017).